 Be More Social

-Getting out more and talking to people can also help with the symptoms from SAD.
+Getting out more and talking to people can also help with the symptoms of SAD.
 You may even be able to prevent it entirely by being an open and social person.

 If you stay cooped up inside your home when the seasons change and the weather gets colder, you may feel more lonely and isolated.
 This can start to cause your depression to get much worse.

-Try to reach out to others and spend more times with friends and loved ones.
+Try to reach out to others and spend more time with friends and loved ones.

 Get Plenty of Vitamin D